panzerdp/dmitripavlutin.com/content/posts/065-best-practices-arrow/index.md

 ## 2. Inline when possible

-An inline function is one which body consists of one expression.
+An inline function is a function that has only one expression.
 I like about arrow functions the ability to compose short inline functions.

 For example, instead of using the long form of an arrow function: